 Still, the whole process was messy, expensive and extremely stressful for his family.

-9 Reasons to Purchase Travel Insurance for China
+9 Reasons to Purchase Travel Insurance

 - Medical emergencies happen…and they’re never cheap.